OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 Before any bulk update, ZenCrepes fetches the latest version of the node and will “refuse” to push the bulk change if any of the nodes was modified since the last time the node was loaded locally.
 This prevents overwriting changes by mistake.

 Finally, ZenCrepes will also verify the user’s permission against the repository.
-Of course, I cannot update the label’s color into one of Microsoft public repositories.
+Of course, I cannot update the label’s color into one of Microsoft's public repositories.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/review-changes.png" />